aele1401/Cloud-Security/ELK/README.md

 - Filebeat
 - Metricbeat

-These Beats allow us to collect the following information from each machine:
+These Beats allows me to collect the following information from each machine:
 - Filebeat to collect file logs that helps in investigations during security breaches.
 - Metricbeat collects metric information, which shows us system health, performance, etc.